 - written certificate should likely state whether the officer served an order of revocation on the person and whether the officer issued the person a temporary driver’s license.

-Fighting License Suspension in Nevada
+Fighting Suspended License in Nevada

 You will only have seven days to contest the suspension of your license with an administrative hearing at the DMV.
 Get the best help you can in fighting administrative suspension by contacting a Las Vegas DUI Attorney like Ross Goodman.